benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M4.png)

-- LRM4 appears below a relationship / path.
-The relationship / path may be wrapped by an 'L'
+- M4 appears below a relationship / path.
+The relationship / path may be wrapped by an 'L'.
+- M4 may appear directly before a quantifier
 - _n_ is a positive integer
-- LRM4 may appear directly before a quantifier.
-If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
-Otherwise - '→' is not defined
-- if '→' : '→' should be defined, and should be a blue/logical/red entity
+- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the filter
-- if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
+- Lists [1] and [2] may not intersect
-- {pt} is an ordinal property defined on top of the filter (in a previous filtering step) or right of the '→' / _et_ entity
+- {pt} is an ordinal property defined on top of the filter (in a previous filtering step) or right of the filter
-- {at}/{st} is defined on top of the filter (in a previous filtering step) or right of the '→' / _et_ entity
+- {at}/{st} is defined on top of the filter (in a previous filtering step) or right of the filter
-- Except for '&' quantifer - LRM4 filter cannot start a quantifier's branch
+- Except for '&' quantifer - M4 filter cannot start a quantifier's branch

+If list [1] is not given:

+M4 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of {pt}/{at}/{st}.

+If list [1] is given:

-For each assignment to the entity on its left (←), this filter will limit the assignments to the '→' / _et_ entity - to the _n_ assignments with the minimal / maximal {pt}/{at}/{st}.
+For each assignment combination to entities [1] - M4 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of {pt}/{at}/{st}.

 _**Q130:** The 4 eldest people_